yulioaj290/jade/README.md

 * Allow choosing which fields to be included.
 * Validate the request for extra keys that are not valid.
 * Create the relationship urls.
-* Contain for a path that is string works fine.
+* [IMPROVED] Contain for a path that is string works fine.
 Find a new filter type name for path being an array that contains value.
-* Use ResourceMapper to avoid filtering or sorting on columns that are not rendered [security]
+* [IMPROVED] Use ResourceMapper to avoid filtering or sorting on columns that are not rendered [security]